Shopify/unity-buy-sdk/EXAMPLES.md

 ## Custom queries

-The Unity Buy SDK is built on top of Shopify's [Storefront API](https://help.shopify.com/api/storefront-api), which is a GraphQL Web API.
+The Shopify SDK for Unity is built on top of Shopify's [Storefront API](https://help.shopify.com/api/storefront-api), which is a GraphQL Web API.
 In GraphQL, you send queries to the endpoint and receive back a JSON responses.

 The following example shows a GraphQL query that retrieves a store's name and some details about its domain address: